m5c/RestifyGroupPartitioner/README.md

 Fast and automatic group repartition with comparable skillsets.

+ > **THIS VERSION IS A STATIC SNAPSHOT, CREATED FOR THE MODELS ARTIFACT EVALUATION.
+UNLESS YOU ARE A REVIEWER, PLEASE [ACCESS THE ORIGINAL ARTIFACT](https://github.com/m5c/RestifyGroupPartitioner)**

 ## About

 For the purpose of our RESTify controlled experiment we strive for control groups with comparable skill sets.
 We want to